 To perform an incremental population, click Run on the console, then choose Incremental from the modal that appears.
 This checks for changes in both the data source and training data source and updates the index to match.

 Repeated content filters can be linked to an Analytics index either automatically, using the top filters chosen by the system, or by manually selecting individual filters.
 These linked filters will only apply to the currently open Analytics conceptual index; they will not be applied to structured analytics sets.
-These can only be linked to conceptual indexes, not classification indexes.

-The recommended maximum number of linked repeated content filters per index is 1,000.
+The maximum number of linked repeated content filters per index is 1,000.
 This includes both manually and automatically linked filters.

 The following settings apply when automatically linking repeated content filters: